Planning Projects On The Homestead

 Breaking things down and having a schedule are the keys to productivity on the homestead.

-We then revisit this annual schedule quarterly so we can make any necessary time or money adjustments.
+3. Revisit this schedule quarterly, every 3 months, to make any necessary time or money adjustments.

-Starting out this way gives us a great jumping-off point for our homesteading finances.
+Starting out this way every time, gives a great starting point for homesteading finances.

-Here’s why: knowing right away that I will need a certain amount for each month’s list of projects gives me all the information I need to create a financial game plan I can follow throughout the year.
+Here’s why: knowing right away that a certain amount is needed for each month’s list of projects gives all the information necessary to create a financial game plan you can follow throughout the year.

 How to Plan Projects on the Homestead